SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/data-quality-and-observability/2023-04-01-gx-takes-great-care-with-data-quality.markdown

 : 1
 ```

-We can get data either:
+We can get data either way:

 - From the filesystem (a file-based Datasource) using Pandas or Spark
 - From a relational database